Homemade Biscuits the Old-Fashioned Way

 - Do not spin the cutter or cup when cutting the biscuits.
 This keeps the biscuits from being fluffy.

-- Using lard rather than butter will give the old-fashioned taste to these biscuits!
+- Using lard rather than butter will give them an old-fashioned taste to these biscuits!
 It’s what grandma used!

 How to Store